isabela-pf/a11y-events/workshop-resources/keyboard-navigation/getting-started.md

 - Tab: go to the next focusable element
 - Shift + Tab: go to the previous focusable element
-- Enter or Space: activate interactive area (like buttons) or to confirm a selection
+- Enter or Space: activate interactive area (like buttons) or confirm a selection
 - Arrow keys: navigate within a focusable element (like selecting items within a menu)

 For more specific controls, review [Keyboard Testing - WebAIM](https://webaim.org/techniques/keyboard/#testing).